What is Surroga?

 Still locked after payment?

-Surroga embedded a built-in shop provided by Apple.
-This shop is fully maintained by Apple.
-If the payment was completed, Apple should tell the application when network available.
-But, if Apple is not, there are some sugguestions below:
+Surroga embedded a built-in mini shop provided by Apple.
+This mini shop is fully maintained by Apple.
+If the payment was completed, Apple should tell the application on network available.
+But, if Apple is not, for network issues or AppStore backend malfunctions.

 - Restart Surroga and try again when network available.